Working with Actors: Getting the Right Performance

 - The dangers of preconceived performance.
-Rather than trying to choreograph every single aspect of an actor’s performance, this course will demonstrate the value of allowing actors to use their own imaginations in bringing their characters to life.
+Choreographing every single aspect of an actor’s performance versus the value of stimulating the actors' imaginations in their efforts to bring their characters to life.

 - The actor’s toolbox.
 What’s in it?
-And how do you ensure that the actor can use these tools?
+And how do you ensure that the actor can use these tools effectively?

 - Actor’s Methodologies.
 Participants examine some of the different methodologies that actors use when preparing to inhabit their characters.